 Thanks for writing to me!
 I am happy that you found the article useful.

-1) How much time to you usually spend to analyse a particular company?
+1) How much time do you usually spend to analyse a particular company?

-However, if I need to analyse a company in depth for personal investment if it meets the basic parameters or when I analyse any company for response to any reader’s query, then it may take a few weeks.
+However, if I need to analyse a company in-depth for personal investment if it meets the basic parameters or when I analyse any company for the response to any reader’s query, then it may take a few weeks.

 It took us about 2 weeks each to analyse Rain Industries Ltd and Ashok Leyland Ltd.